-(Individuals who want a reading specialist instructional certificate, but not a Master's degree must complete 45 credits.
-EFND 506, Educational Research, is waived.)
+(Individuals in option 2 who want a reading specialist instructional certificate, but not a Master's degree must complete 48 credits.
+EFND 506, Educational Research and Statistics, is waived.)

 Note: Students in option 2 must pass all required Praxis Series tests, which are mandated by the PDE.